 ✨Learn More: Read The Comprehensive Guide to Baking with Yeast by King Arthur Baking Company.

-- Let them rise for 1 hour.
+- Let the rolls complete their second rise for about 1 hour.

-- Preheat air fryer to 325°F.
+- Preheat the air fryer to 325°F.

-- Air fry for 7 minutes.
+- Air fry for about 7 minutes, or until lightly golden and cooked through.

 More Breakfast And Brunch Recipes